MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 many instances of players intentionally feeding or trolling games (again, relying on the fact that players who haven't spent much time dead on average have a significantly above average win rate and are therefore unlikely to be trolling games).

+The other consideration we have here is game length.
+Here we are bounded by throughput and also the complexity of developing our model.
+It would be easier to just consider the early game for model development initially, and then scale up the game length of each replay when we're happy that it's working correctly.
+For this, only the first 3 minutes of games are being considered, as they are likely to contain all of the scenes which would appear in a full length game so they are a good sampling of what will be required when scaling up to full game replays.
+Fortunately 3 minute games are 10x smaller than full games (mean game length in League of Legends is roughly
+30 minutes), so should also make processing of these datasets much faster and require far less storage.

+## Replay Scraping

+### Explanation

+At this stage, we have downloaded almost 60,000 replay files across multiple regions which all contain an Ezreal player, for a total of 58,530 replay files.
+Due to making the replay scraping process simpler

 ## Resources

 - [League of Legends Python ML Library](https://github.com/MiscellaneousStuff/tlol-py)